annefried/annefried.github.io/_pages/cv.md

 Work Experience
 --------
+**since 04/2022** - Lead Research Scientist at the Bosch Center for Artificial Intelligence, Renningen, Stuttgart.

 **since 01/2021** -
-Research Scientist and Activity Manager __Robust Language Processing__ at the Bosch Center for Artificial Intelligence, Renningen, Stuttgart.
+Activity Manager __Robust Language Processing__ at the Bosch Center for Artificial Intelligence, Renningen, Stuttgart.

 **since 05/2019** -
 Research Scientist at the Bosch Center for Artificial Intelligence, Renningen, Stuttgart.